 An excused absence is an absence by a student with permission from the parent and accepted by the school administrator.
 Family trips and college visits must be approved by the school prior to the absence to be designated as excused.
+For Pre-approved absences students should contact each teacher in advance to obtain the required assignments they will miss.
 Medical/dental appointments will be approved by presenting to the office the appointment card or receipt(s) from the doctor's office.
 Absence due to illness will be approved with a phone call from the guardian or with a written note.
 Family emergencies will be approved on a case by case basis by administration.